-Dry, red skin patches that may have silvery-white scales
+Dry, red skin patches with silvery-white scales

-Pits in your nails or nails that separate from the nail bed
+Nails that separate from the bed

 Eye redness and pain

-Other Signs: Back and Heel Pain
+Back and Heel Pain

 Another form causes pain, tenderness, or swelling where tendons attach to your bones, like in your heel.
-It can also affect your hands, knees, hips, or chest.
+It can also affect your hands, knees, hips, and chest.

 Pain and swelling get worse when you're not active.
-Swimming and walking in a pool are good no-impact cardio workouts that also build strength and flexibility.
-Just shower right after you get out of the pool so the chlorine doesn't dry your skin.
-If you're not sure how to get moving, a physical therapist can help.
+Swimming and walking in a pool are good no-impact cardio workouts that ease pain and also build strength and flexibility.
+(Shower right after you get out of the pool so the chlorine doesn't dry your skin.)

 THIS TOOL DOES NOT PROVIDE MEDICAL ADVICE.
 It is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional medical advice, diagnosis or treatment and should not be relied on to make decisions about your health.
 Never ignore professional medical advice in seeking treatment because of something you have read on the WebMD Site.
 If you think you may have a medical emergency, immediately call your doctor or dial 911.